PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/recipes/pirogue-pc/index.md

 ```

 ## Check if everything runs properly
-To check how healthy your PiRogue is, run
+To check how healthy our PiRogue is, run

 ```bash
 pirogue-ctl status